 Common Grounds for Contesting

-There are several common grounds on which a will can be contested.
-These include:
+There are several legal grounds on which a will can be contested in England and Wales:

-• Lack of testamentary capacity: The testator did not have the mental capacity to make a valid will.
+- Lack of testamentary capacity: The testator did not have the mental capacity to make a valid will at the time it was executed (the Banks v Goodfellow test).

-• Undue influence: The testator was coerced or manipulated into making a will that did not reflect their true wishes.
+- Undue influence: The testator was coerced or pressured into making a will that did not reflect their true wishes.
+Unlike some areas of law, in will disputes the burden of proof rests with the person alleging undue influence — and it can be very difficult to prove.

-• Fraud: The will was created based on false information.
+- Fraud or forgery: The will was created based on false information, or the signature was forged.

 Legal Procedures Involved

-The legal procedures involved in contesting a will can be intricate and varied.
-Generally, the process involves:
+The legal procedures involved in contesting a will can be complex and typically follow this process:

-2. Filing a claim with the court to contest the will.
+- Filing a claim — if mediation fails, issuing proceedings in court to formally contest the will.

 The Role of Solicitors in Contestation

-Solicitors play a crucial role in the process of contesting a will.
-They provide expert guidance on the legal grounds for contesting, help gather evidence, and represent clients in court.
-Their expertise is invaluable in navigating the complexities of will contestation.
+Solicitors who specialise in contentious probate play a crucial role in the process of contesting a will.
+They provide expert guidance on the legal grounds for contesting, help gather and assess evidence, attempt to negotiate settlements, and represent clients in court if necessary.
+Their expertise is invaluable in navigating the complexities of will contestation — and in providing a realistic assessment of the likely costs and chances of success.

 The Importance of Reviewing Your Will Regularly